 45 Pages Posted: 12 Feb 2013 Last revised: 25 May 2019

 Date Written: december 12, 2013

 Recent years have witnessed an increased interest, by competition agencies, in assessing the competitive effects of partial acquisitions.
-We propose an empirical structural methodology to examine quantitatively the unilateral impact of partial acquisitions involving pure financial interests and/or effective corporate control on prices, market shares, firm profi ts and consumer welfare.
-The proposed methodology can deal with differentiated products industries, with both direct and indirect partial ownership interests and nests full mergers (100% fi nancial and control acquisitions) as a special case.
+We propose an empirical structural methodology to examine quantitatively the unilateral impact of partial horizontal acquisitions.
+The acquisitions may be direct or indirect, and may or not correspond to control.
+The proposed methodology simulates the effects on prices, market shares, firm profits and consumer welfare.
+It can deal with differentiated products industries and nests full mergers as a special case.
 We provide an empirical application to several acquisitions in the wet shaving industry.

 Keywords: Antitrust, Unilateral Effects, Partial Acquisitions, Oligopoly, Differentiated Products, Demand Estimation